rudibakaal/Predicting-Iris-Species-with-Tensorflow-and-Sklearn/README.md

 # Predicting-Iris-Species-with-Tensorflow-and-Sklearn

 ## Motivation
-Multi-label classification task on the famous Iris Dataset.
+Machine learning multi-label classification task on the famous Iris Dataset.

 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 One class is linearly separable from the other 2; the latter are NOT linearly separable from each other[1].